-Wheal Buzzy Project Officer vacancy
+Wheal Buzzy Project Officer (vacancy now closed for applications)

 The Cornwall AONB has been successful in securing £56,000 from the Heritage Lottery Fund (HLF) for its exciting and pioneering new project, Wheal Buzzy, to safeguard and enhance conditions for mining bees, which will take place in West Penwith, parts of the Lizard, St Agnes and North Cornwall.
 We are now looking for a committed and resourceful Project Officer to join us to deliver this exciting project.